 Cataract Surgery Technology

-The LenSx® Femtosecond Laser, Verion™ Image Guided System, and Ora System™ are all advanced cataract surgery technologies that can work in sequence to allow for bladeless custom cataract surgery.
+The LenSx® Femtosecond Laser, Verion™ Image Guided System, and Ora System™ are all advanced cataract surgery technologies that can work in sequence to allow for bladeless, custom laser cataract surgery.
 These systems are incredibly precise and allow our eye doctors to customize treatment based on the unique characteristics of the patient’s eye.

 For state-of-the-art cataract surgery, contact Aloha Laser Vision.